 - What type of tone should be used?

 - Who is the content being written for?
-Your word choices may be very different if you’re writing for a group of teenagers versus a group of scientific professionals.
+Your word choices may be very different if you’re writing for a group of teenagers, for instance, versus a group of scientific professionals.

 - How advanced should the subject matter be?